Find out how to vote absentee herer

-The list below shows state, county and MDJ Dem candidates who won the May 16 primary election and therefore become our endorsed candidates for November.
-See candidates for municipal offices and school boards on the Dem zones’ sites and Facebook pages.
-See individual precinct results here, all winners in the County here, and statewide winners.
+The list below shows state, county and MDJ Dem candidates who by winning the primary election or another form of endorsement became our endorsed candidates for November.
+See candidates for municipal offices and school boards on the Dem zones’ web sites and Facebook pages.

 Chester County Clerk of Courts: Yolanda Van de Krol